arichtman/nix/README.md

 ##### Plugins

 - NextCloud backup, configure with an app key.
-- FRR BGP, BGP run `sysctl kern.ipc.maxsockbuf=16777216` as plugin post-install message suggests.
+- FRR BGP, BGP for Cilium.
+  Run `sysctl kern.ipc.maxsockbuf=16777216` as plugin post-install message suggests.
-  (Not immediately in use, for Cillium later)
-- Prometheus exporter.
+- Prometheus exporter for monitoring.
-  (Not immediately in use, for foundatinoal monitoring later)
 - DynamicDNS client, configure with AWS Access Key.
 - AMD microcode updates (unsure how wise this is given hypervisor is Intel) OPNsense already had this set up when I installed it but check post-install instructions.